Inference for stochastic kinetic models from multiple data sources for joint estimation of infection dynamics from

-The next section defines the quantities $\phi, \tilde{\xi}, C$, and explains the above large-volume approximation.
-Readers who are familiar with the details of the approximation may skip this section.
-Section \ref{subsec:posterior} describes how this approximation is used to model aggregated report data.
+The \hyperref[Appendix]{Appendix} explains this large-population approximation and defines the quantities $\phi $, $\tilde{\xi }$, $C$ as solutions to ODE initial value problems involving the propensities $a_{j}$ and stoichiometric matrix $V$ for the system.
+Section~\ref{subsec:posterior} describes how this approximation is used to model aggregated data on ARI reports.